Natasha Sayce-Zelem

-Natasha Sayce-Zelem (née Natasha Zelem) is the Global Head of Partner Engineering at Amazon Prime Video.
+Natasha Sayce-Zelem (née Natasha Zelem) is the Director of Digital and Business Platform at Lloyds Banking Group.
 She is a founder of 'Empowering Women with Tech', a social enterprise showcasing female role models working in digital media, science, and technology with the goal of getting more women to consider a career in STEM in England.

-She was named the 27th most influential woman working in tech in 2021 and in Computer Weekly's 'Most Influential Women in UK Tech' shortlist from 2018 to 2022.
-In 2022 Sayce-Zelem was nominated for the "CI/TO of the Year" category in the Women in IT Awards 2023.
+She was named the 27th most influential woman working in tech in 2021 and in Computer Weekly's 'Most Influential Women in UK Tech' shortlist from 2018 to 2024.
+In 2023, Sayce-Zelem was nominated for the "CI/TO of the Year" category in the Women in IT Awards 2023.